 TGIF truthseekers.
 Today I have a heartwarming tale of travel, adventure and friendship, and with Godless Mom, you can trust that translates into trouble, debauchery and inebriation.

-It was the year 2006, early August, about 11pm on a Thursday night in Venice Beach, California (read as: freak banquet).
-My 3 friends, my boyfriend and I had spent the day, our last day in LA, at Santa Monica Pier and wanted to squeeze in some time at Venice Beach.
-So, we headed over there a little late, when all that was really left open were some places to grab a beer and couple of psychics.
+It was the year 2006, early August, about 11 pm on a Thursday night in Venice Beach, California.
+My 3 friends, Godless Dad and I had spent the day, our last day in LA, at Santa Monica Pier and wanted to squeeze in some time at Venice Beach.
+So, we headed over there a little late, when all that was really left open were some places to grab a beer and a couple of psychics.

-About two weeks prior to this, my boyfriend and I had been in the Mayan Riviera where we were to move for two years shortly.
-This was, of course, pre-mommyhood, but the man I was with is now my husband.
+About two weeks prior to this, Godless Dad and I had been in the Mayan Riviera where we were to move for two years in a few months.
+This was, of course, pre-mommyhood.
 We had beach-bummed around Playa Del Carmen, Tulum and motorbiked around Cozumel, went diving, snorkelling and swimming and by the end of the whole trip, I had swimmer’s ear.
 It didn’t seem so bad the morning we flew out.
 It was painful, but I packed my bags, bused to the airport and flew to LA where we were meeting up with a friend for her birthday.

 But when we landed, my ear was bleeding.
 I was freaked right the fuck out.
 I mean, not only was my ear killing me, but I was a Canadian in the US.
 I had travel health insurance, but I was still terrified I was about to go $40,000 in debt for fucking swimmer’s ear.
 I could not ignore it though, so I headed straight to the ER after checking in to our hotel.

 Our hotel was in Anaheim, naturally, because Anaheim is full of ridiculously happy places that we’d planned on hitting.
 The ER was not one of those places.
-Anaheim may have happy places in it, but Anaheim itself is a goddamned ghetto (no holy).
+Anaheim may have happy places in it, but Anaheim itself is a goddamned dump (#NoHoly).
 The injuries I saw in the ER there, were like shit I’d seen in mobster flicks.
 I was more nervous than Michael Vick stumbling into a Peta party.